-Commencing December 1, 1994, members appointed to such boards and commissions shall be classified according to the term of office of the member of the Council making such appointment so that term of four (4) members would commence on December 1, 1994, and the term of three (3) members would commence on December 1, 1996.
-The respective terms of office of the four (4) and three (3) members of such boards and commissions in existence on either December 1, 1994, or December 1, 1996, as the case may be, shall terminate upon said date or until their respective successors are appointed and qualified.
+Commencing December 1, 1994, members appointed to such commissions shall be classified according to the term of office of the member of the Council making such appointment so that term of four (4) members would commence on December 1, 1994, and the term of three (3) members would commence on December 1, 1996.
+The respective terms of office of the four (4) and three (3) members of such commissions in existence on either December 1, 1994, or December 1, 1996, as the case may be, shall terminate upon said date or until their respective successors are appointed and qualified.
 Their successors shall be appointed for a full term.

 SECTION 903.
-Existing Boards.
+Existing COMMISSIONS.

-The respective terms of office of all members of the boards and commissions in existence at the time the amendment of Section 902 of this Charter takes effect shall terminate upon the effective date of said amendment to this Charter.
+The respective terms of office of all members of the commissions in existence at the time the amendment of Section 902 of this Charter takes effect shall terminate upon the effective date of said amendment to this Charter.

 SECTION 904.
-Meetings: Chairmen.
+Meetings: Chair

-As soon as practicable following their original appointment, and following the first day of January of each year thereafter, each of such boards and commissions shall organize by electing one of its members to serve as presiding officer at the pleasure of such board or commission.
-Each board or commission shall hold regular meetings as provided by resolution of the Council and such special meetings as such board or commission may require.
+As soon as practicable following their original appointment, and following the first day of January of each year thereafter, each of such commissions shall organize by electing one of its members to serve as presiding officer at the pleasure of such commission.
+Each commission shall hold regular meetings as provided by resolution of the Council and such special meetings as such commission may require.
 Except as is otherwise provided by the laws of this State, all proceedings shall be open to the public.

-The affirmative or negative vote of a majority of the entire membership of such board or commission shall be necessary for it to take action.
+The affirmative or negative vote of a majority of the entire membership of such commission shall be necessary for it to take action.

-Unless otherwise provided, the City Manager shall provide a secretary for the recording of the minutes of each of such boards and commissions who shall keep a record of its proceedings and transactions.
-Each board or commission may prescribe its own procedural rules and regulations which shall be consistent with this Charter and copies of which shall be kept on file in the office of the City Clerk where they shall be available for public inspection.
-Each board or commission shall have the same power as the Council to compel the attendance of witnesses, to examine them under oath, to compel the production of evidence before it and to administer oaths and affirmations in any investigation or proceeding pending before it.
+Unless otherwise provided, the City Manager shall provide a secretary for the recording of the minutes of each of such commissions who shall keep a record of its proceedings and transactions.
+Each commission may prescribe its own procedural rules and regulations which shall be consistent with this Charter and copies of which shall be kept on file in the office of the City Clerk where they shall be available for public inspection.
+Each commission shall have the same power as the Council to compel the attendance of witnesses, to examine them under oath, to compel the production of evidence before it and to administer oaths and affirmations in any investigation or proceeding pending before it.

 SECTION 905.
 Compensation.

-The members of boards and commissions shall serve without compensation for their services as such but shall receive reimbursement for necessary traveling and other expenses incurred on official duty when such expenditures have been authorized by the Council.
+The members of the Planning Commission shall receive compensation as established by resolution of the Council, which may be amended from time to time.
+All other commission members shall serve without compensation for their services as such but shall receive reimbursement for necessary traveling and other expenses incurred on official duty when such expenditures have been authorized by the Council.

 SECTION 906.
 Planning Commission: Established.